archaic10/check-status-service-desk/README.md

-check-file-repository
+# check-status-service-desk
-This action checks the status of the jira service desk every 30 minutes, if the status is done the action ends execution Example
+### This action checks the status of the jira service desk every 30 minutes, if the status is done the action ends execution

+## Example
 ```
 jobs:
   check-status-service-desk: